 Pass a Loutre WMA Project

 Coastal marsh deer resources and habitats are important in Louisiana.
-To gain information on deer movement, hunting mortality, and habitat use in a fresh marsh, biologists and technicians at Pass a Loutre have captured and marked 38 deer in a long term mark and recapture study.
+To gain information on deer movement, hunting mortality, and habitat use in a fresh marsh, biologists and technicians at Pass a Loutre have captured and marked 56 deer in a long term mark and recapture study.
 Known aged deer (6 months and 1.5s) are especially targeted to provide information on the accuracy of marsh deer aging techniques.
-Work on this study is being impacted by the Deep Water Horizon oil spill and demands of LDWF coastal workers.
+A publication is being written at present.

 Deer Vehicle Collisions